thoughtbot/maintaining-open-source-projects/book/02-community.md

 [refers to this type of work as “gardening”]: http://words.steveklabnik.com/how-to-be-an-open-source-gardener

-Precooked responses for everyday interactions is a time saver.
+Using canned responses for everyday interactions is a big time saver.
 Copy & paste a paragraph of text, press a button, and you took good care of an issue.
 Some examples we use:

 > This question doesn’t belong in this issue tracker, as this is not a problem
 > with factory_girl itself.
 Please post it in